peter-mghendi/Karata.Console/README.md

-> If you're here, you're probably looking for [Karata.Web](https://karatagame.herokuapp.com), the modern version built on [.NET 6](https://get.dot.net/6).
-Unfortunately, that version is closed-source.
+> If you're here, you're probably looking for [Karata.Web](https://karatagame.herokuapp.com), the modern version built on [.NET 6](https://get.dot.net/6). ~Unfortunately, that version is closed-source~ [Here it is](https://github.com/sixpeteunder/karata).
 This is only an early version that ran as a console application.

 # Karata.Console
 [WIP] The card game we all know and love.